noritersand/noritersand.github.io/_drafts/1970-01-03-영어넘모어려워-문법-기초-english-basic-grammar.md

 > B.
 > IRREGULAR VERBS
 > -- There are many irregular verbs that don't follow the normal rules.
-> -- Note that sometimes the spelling doesn't change but the pronunciation does (e.g. read).
+> -- Note that sometimes the spelling doesn't change but the pronunciation does (e.g., read).

 ## UNIT 26: What are you doing tomorrow?